Colorado Bend State Park is one of Central Texas’s most popular destinations.

 Participate in the Junior Ranger Program

-The park offers junior ranger programs for kids.
+The Colorado River State Park Texas offers junior ranger programs for kids.

-The Junior Rangers program is a great way for kids to explore the outdoors, learn more about nature, and appreciate the environment.
+The Junior Rangers program, managed by the Texas parks and Wildlife Department, is a great way for kids to explore the outdoors, learn more about nature, and appreciate the environment.

 You can pick up an activity journal or explorer backpack at the visitor center before hiking in the park.